thestriver/my-portfolio/README.md

 Web Stack
 - Built with React JS and Tachyons CSS Framework.
--Image Screenshots made with Adobe
+- Image Screenshots made with Adobe.

 Still a work in progress.
 Would be adding:
 - dark mode component and other little functionalities soon